You shall know the truth and the truth shall set you free

 Temple sacrifices would atone firstly for his own sin and then for the sin of the people, (Heb.
 9:1-7.)
 However, on Golgotha, Jesus’ complete fulfilment of the Dual Law, (the ceremonial temple law and the inward Moral Law of Love,) destroyed that division between God and humankind forever.
 His complete atonement destroyed humankind’s state of sin and cursedness, and ripped open the spiritual veil of division between God and the human race once and for all: (Mt.
 27:51; Rom.
 3:23.)
 From that moment on, true believers can boldly go before the Father’s sacred throne to worship Him in spirit and in truth again.
 They can enter into the Holy of Holies, not through any of their own accomplishments, but through the broken body of Jesus, which became the torn, spiritual blood-veil between God and the human race, (Heb.
 10:19-22; Jn.
 4:22-23.)
 The scourged flesh of Jesus became the New Veil of spiritual cleansing, mercy and forgiveness between God the Father and His beloved humankind.
 The Veil of spiritual acceptance.
 The Veil of complete redemption or spiritual freedom.
 The Veil of healing.
 The Veil of blessing.
 The Veil of spiritual life in the here and now, and life for all eternity in the presence of the Most High God in the hereafter, (Jn.
 11:25.)

-The Old, priestly government of the physical temple also lost their physical office that day on Golgotha, as it was no longer necessary to fulfil the ritual requirements of the Ceremonial Law on a physical altar in a physical temple anymore - although most denominations kept these offices and this old temple-form in some way or another, (1 Pet.
+The Old, priestly government of the physical temple also lost their office that day on Golgotha.
+It was no longer necessary to fulfil the ritual requirements of the Ceremonial Law on a physical altar in a physical temple anymore - although all denominations kept these offices and old temple-forms in some way or another, (1 Pet.
 2:9-10; Heb.
 13:10; Eph.
 5:23b.)